clarkgrubb/home/README.rst

 Subdirectories
 --------------

-Capitalize the names of subdirectories in the home directory.
-Regular files in the home directory should be hidden.
+I'm of the opinion that subdirectories in the home directory should be capitalized and regular files in the home directory should be hidden.

 The Mac filesystem (HFS+), incidentally, is not case sensitive, but it remembers the case that was used when a file is created and uses it for display.